 Report to the Meeting of the Parties

-The Committee submits a report on its activities at each ordinary session of the MoP, which are planned to take place regularly eve- ry two or three years, and makes such recommendations as it considers appropriate.
-The Committee finalizes the report at least twelve weeks before the session of the MoP at which it is to be considered.
-Every effort is made to adopt the report by consensus, and if this is not possible, the report reflects the views of all the Committee members.
-The reports of the Committee are available to the public.
+The Committee submits a report on its activities at each ordinary session of the MOP, which to date have taken place every three years, and makes such recommendations as it considers appropriate.
+The draft report is discussed in open session and observers are invited to provide their input.
+The Committee finalizes the report at least twelve weeks before the session of the MOP at which it is to be considered.
+Every effort is made to adopt the report by consensus, and if this is not possible, the report reflects the views of all the Committee members .

 Measures by the Meeting of the Parties

-The MoP may, upon consideration of a report and any recommendations of the Committee, decide upon appropriate measures to bring about full compliance with the Convention.
-To this end, depending on the particular question before it and considering the cause, degree and frequency of non-compliance, the MoP may decide to take one or more of the following measures:
+The MOP may, upon consideration of a report and any recommendations of the Committee, decide upon appropriate measures to bring about full compliance with the Convention.
+To this end, depending on the particular question before it and considering the cause, degree and frequency of non-compliance, the MOP may decide to take one or more of the following measures:

-Provide advice and facilitate assistance to individual Parties regarding the implementation of the Convention;
+a) Provide advice and facilitate assistance to individual Parties regarding the implementation of the Convention;

-Make recommendations to the Party concerned;
+b) Make recommendations to the Party concerned;

-Request the Party concerned to submit a strategy, including a time schedule, to the Compliance Committee regarding the achievement of compliance with the Convention and to report on the implementation of this strategy;
+c) Request the Party concerned to submit a strategy, including a time schedule, to the Compliance Committee regarding the achievement of compliance with the Convention and to report on the implementation of this strategy;

-In cases of communications from the public, make recommendations to the Party concerned on specific measures to address the matter raised by the member of the public;
+d) In cases of communications from the public, make recommendations to the Party concerned on specific measures to address the matter raised by the member of the public;

-Issue declarations of non-compliance;
+e) Issue declarations of non-compliance;

-Issue cautions;
+f) Issue cautions;

-Suspend, in accordance with the applicable rules of international law concerning the suspension of the operation of a treaty, the special rights and privileges accorded to the Party concerned under the Convention;
+g) Suspend, in accordance with the applicable rules of international law concerning the suspension of the operation of a treaty, the special rights and privileges accorded to the Party concerned under the Convention;

-Take other non-confrontational, non-judicial and consultative measures as may be appropriate.
+h) Take other non-confrontational, non-judicial and consultative measures as may be appropriate.

 Inter-sessional measures by the Committee

-Pending consideration by the MoP and with a view to addressing compliance issues without delay, the Compliance Committee may, in consultation with the Party concerned, provide advice and facilitate assistance regarding the implementation of the Convention [measure above].
+Pending consideration by the MOP and with a view to addressing compliance issues without delay, the Compliance Committee may, in consultation with the Party concerned, provide advice and facilitate assistance regarding the implementation of the Convention (measure (a) above).
 Also, the Committee may with the agreement of the Party concerned take the measures under (b)-(d) above.

 Modus operandi